-- A probiotic supplement containing 100 million or one billion CFUs per dose was studied for its impact on immune function in healthy adults.
-They discovered that while both dosages enhanced immune function, the higher dosage was more efficient.
-(3)
+- A probiotic supplement containing 100 million or one billion CFUs per dose both enhanced immune function (3).

 A particular class of helpful bacteria called probiotics can be found naturally in the human body.
 They are crucial for preserving gut health and facilitating digestion.
 Nevertheless, how do you choose which probiotic supplement to take?
 The CFU count, which stands for colony-forming unit, is one of the most crucial variables.
 The amount of beneficial bacteria in a probiotic supplement is measured by CFUs, and the higher the CFU count, the more bacteria are present.
 Consequently, what is a CFU in probiotics and why is it significant?
 Learn more about the significance of CFUs when selecting a probiotic supplement by reading on.

 The term "colony-forming unit," or CFU, refers to the quantity of live bacteria present in probiotic supplements.
 The amount of good bacteria that are available to the body increases with the amount of CFUs in the supplement.
 Each "colony"—the unit by which CFUs are measured—can hold up to 10,000 bacteria.
 Any living cell that has the capacity for replication and growth qualifies as a colony-forming unit.
 The CFU count is used to calculate how many live bacteria are present in a probiotic supplement and is typically provided on the label.

 Since it determines how many live bacteria are present in a probiotic supplement, the CFU count is significant.
 In order to keep the gut healthy and facilitate digestion, live bacteria are crucial.
 More beneficial bacteria are accessible to the body when the CFU count of the bacteria is higher.
 Finding a probiotic supplement with a high CFU count is crucial because of this.